How to gift shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Buying shares for a loved one can be one of the most valuable gifts you can offer them.
+Buying shares for someone can be one of the best gifts you can offer them.
 After all, what beats a gift that gets better every year and has the potential to make you lots of money?